Fundamentals of Compositional Rewriting Theory: Introduction

 Finally, in \emph{SPO semantics}~\cite{Loewe_1993}, the rewrite is applied in a single step by taking the PO, in the bi-category of spans, of $m$ and the rule $r$---all subject to the condition that $i_r$ be a monomorphism, i.e., that the rule is \kl(crsType){input-linear}.
 Due to the well-known fact that SPO semantics in the setting where monic matches are used in fact coincides with a special case of \kl{Sesqui-Pushout (SqPO) semantics}~\cite{Corradini_2006}, we will not consider SPO semantics separately in the present paper.
-Note in particular that the SqPO approach, unlike SPO, does \emph{not} require input-linearity and works with fully general rules.\\
+Note in particular that the SqPO approach, unlike SPO, does \emph{not} require input-linearity and works with fully general rules.

-An interesting consequence of the definition of DPO semantics is that rule applications are always \emph{reversible} because squares $(1)$ and $(2)$ are both POs; in effect, the no-dangling condition prevents the rule from being applied in the case that it would otherwise produce an irreversible transformation---or, alternatively, induce a \emph{side-effect}.
-This is not necessarily the case for SqPO semantics, because there is no a fortiori reason that the square $(1)$, defined by an FPC, be a PO: it is well-known that a rule which deletes a node can always be applied under the SqPO semantics, but induces an irreversible transformation in the case that the deleted node has incident edges in $X$; however, such a rule can only be applied under the DPO semantics if the no-dangling condition holds, i.e., the targeted node has no incident edges.
-The special case of \emph{reversible SqPO}, where the FPC is also always a PO, was studied in~\cite{reversibleSqPO,harmer2020reversibility}; in practice, at least for linear rules, this amounts to restricting to the DPO semantics since this constraint is then equivalent to the no-dangling condition.
+An interesting consequence of the definition of DPO semantics is that rule applications are always \emph{reversible} because squares $(*)$ and $(\dagger)$ are both POs; in effect, the no-dangling condition prevents the rule from being applied in the case that it would otherwise produce an irreversible transformation---or, alternatively, induce a \emph{side-effect}.
+This is not necessarily the case for SqPO semantics because there is no a fortiori reason that the square $(*)$, defined by an FPC, be a PO: it is well-known that a rule which deletes a node can always be applied under the SqPO semantics, but induces an irreversible transformation in the case that the deleted node has incident edges in $X$.
+However, such a rule can only be applied under the DPO semantics if the no-dangling condition holds, i.e., the targeted node has no incident edges.
+Equally, there is no a fortiori reason that the square $(\dagger)$ be an FPC: a rule that merges two nodes generally loses the information about their incident edges that would be required to reverse the transformation---this is another kind of side-effect.
+The special case of \emph{reversible SqPO}, where the FPC is also always a PO and the PO is also always an FPC, was studied in~\cite{reversibleSqPO,harmer2020reversibility}; in practice, at least for linear rules, this amounts to restricting to the DPO semantics since this constraint is then equivalent to the no-dangling condition.